Nathaniel Peabody Rogers: Biography

-Four months before his death, sensing failing health, Rogers wrote to his old friend, the poet John Greenleaf Whittier:I am striving to get me an asylum of a farm.
+Four months before his death, Rogers wrote to the poet John Greenleaf Whittier about his wish to retire to a farm with his family:

+I am striving to get me an asylum of a farm.
 I have a wife and seven children, every one of them with a whole spirit.
 I don't want to be separated from any of them, only with a view to come together again.
 I have a beautiful little retreat in prospect, forty odd miles north, where I imagine I can get potatoes and repose,—a sort of haven or port.
 I am among the breakers, and 'mad for land.'
-If I get this home,—it is a mile or two in among the hills from the pretty domicil once visited by yourself and glorious Thompson,—I am this moment indulging the fancy that I may see you at it before we die.Whittier published a posthumous profile of his anti-slavery compatriot as a chapter in the 1850 literary collection, Old Portraits and Modern Sketches.
+If I get this home,—it is a mile or two in among the hills from the pretty domicil once visited by yourself and glorious Thompson,—I am this moment indulging the fancy that I may see you at it before we die.

+Whittier included a posthumous profile of Rogers in his 1850 collection Old Portraits and Modern Sketches.

 Rogers died at his home in Concord in October 1846.
-He is buried in Concord's Old North Cemetery; his tombstone reads, "Here lies all that could die of Nathaniel Peabody Rogers, patriot, lawyer, journalist, friend of the slave."
+He is buried in Concord's Old North Cemetery.
+His tombstone reads: "Here lies all that could die of Nathaniel Peabody Rogers, patriot, lawyer, journalist, friend of the slave."

 Animal rights

-Rogers was an early advocate for animal rights; he wrote favourably of William Hamilton Drummond's The Rights of Animals and argued:What is the foundation of human rights, that is not foundation, for animal rights also?
+Rogers was an early advocate for animal rights.
+He wrote favourably of William Hamilton Drummond's The Rights of Animals and argued:

+What is the foundation of human rights, that is not foundation, for animal rights also?
 A man has rights—and they are important to him because their observance is necessary to his happiness, and their violation hurts him.
 He has a right to personal liberty.
 It is pleasant to him—permanently pleasant and good.
 It is therefore his right.
 And every creature—or I will call it, rather, every existence, (for whether created or not, they certainly exist, they are) every existence, that is capable of enjoying or suffering, has its rights, and just mankind will regard them.
 And regard them as rights.